 Food Coordination Assistant

-Cameron is responsible for allocating the offers of surplus food from FareShare’s food partners to FareShare Regional Centres.
-Cameron acts as the first point of contact to the Food Team.
+Alex is responsible for allocating the offers of surplus food from FareShare’s food partners to Regional Centres all over the UK, along with Dan and Alina.

 Food Coordination Assistant

-Dan is responsible for allocating the offers of surplus food from FareShare’s food partners to FareShare Regional Centres.
+Alina works with Alex and Dan to allocate the offers of surplus food from FareShare’s food partners to our 21 Regional Centres.

 Prior to joining FareShare, Dan volunteered for FoodCycle, managed restaurants and developed logistics and operations for a youth development expedition charity.